How to Complete a WP Debugging Test (WP Critical Error)

 }

-Please see the WordPress Codex entry on this topic for more information.
+For more information about this code, please see the WordPress Codex entry on this topic for more information, or try a debugging plugin if needed.

-3. Check your server log for the error message and share it with the ApproveMe team.
+- Check your debug log for the error message and share it with the ApproveMe.com team.